Decker School of Nursing Undergraduate Student Handbook

-The University Bulletin provides students with policies and deadlines as they relate to course registration, the course add/drop period, and the individual course grade option change process.
-The Registrar's web site also provides course registration-related instructions, policies, and information.
+The University Bulletin provides students with policies and deadlines as they relate to course registration, the course add/drop period and the individual course grade-option-change process.
+The University registrar's website also provides course registration-related instructions, policies and information.

 For information on withdrawing from a DSON course, see Withdrawal in this publication.
-Please see the University Bulletin for withdrawal from non-nursing courses; select Dropping a Course or Withdrawing for a Semester from the drop down menu.
+See the University Bulletin for withdrawal from non-nursing courses; select Dropping a Course or Withdrawing for a Semester from the drop down menu.

-The DSON Undergraduate Late Add/Drop Petition form is available online and also in the Student Services Office, AB 112/114.
-For all course adds or drops after published deadlines, a petition must be completed and signed by the petitioning student, the Director of Student Services in DSON, and the faculty instructor of record for the course.
-Once all signatures are obtained, the student may submit an approved Late Add/Drop petition with appropriate late fee payment to the Student Accounts Office.
+Access the Undergraduate Late Add/Drop Petition form or get a hardcopy in the DSON Academic Advising and Student Services Office.
+For all course adds or drops after published deadlines, a petition must be completed and signed by the petitioning student, the director of student services in DSON and the faculty instructor of record for the course.
+Once all signatures are obtained, the student may submit an approved Late Add/Drop petition with appropriate late fee payment to the University's Student Accounts Office.

-The student who wishes to change a grade option should be aware of the Decker School
+Students who wish to change a grade option should be aware of the Decker School grading

-Students are expected to consult with an adviser, if they have questions.
-If the student decides, after consultation with the adviser to change the grading option to "P/F" or "audit" before the drop deadline, the student may do so via BU Brain.
+Students are expected to consult with an advisor, if they have questions.
+If the student decides, after consultation with the advisor to change the grading option to pass/fail or audit before the drop deadline, the student may do so via BU Brain.

-If the drop deadline has passed, the student will need to obtain an Undergraduate Late Add/Drop petition form, and seek approval for the change of grade option from the instructor, an adviser, and the Director of Student Services.
+If the drop deadline has passed, the student will need to obtain an Undergraduate Late Add/Drop Petition form and seek approval for the change of grade option from the instructor, an advisor, and the director of student services.